Ben Cane: Biography

 At Westwood Ben was hired to completely redesign the brand, winery and reputation of the small boutique winery that produced 4,000 cases.
 He oversaw the 23 acre estate vineyard planted to several pinot noir clones, chardonnay and Rhône varietals and worked alongside the biodynamic expert, Philippe Coderey, to achieve biodynamic certification for the estate in 2017.
 The wines were consistently given high points and accolades from several critics, including a triple crown at the Sonoma Coast Wine Challenge 2016.

 In late 2018 Ben accepted a position as Winemaker at Cape Mentelle Winery in Margaret River, Western Australia (which was owned by Moët Hennessy Louis Vuitton at the time) and moved back to his home country with a strong desire to reconnect with the premium Australian wine industry.
 During three years at Cape Mentelle, Ben was an instrumental member of the winemaking team overseeing the production of 60,000-100,000 cases, assisted with the viticulture of 130ha of vines across Margaret River, and was the designated technical voice to represent the brand in market to trade, media and consumers, and in-house staff across LVMH.

-Duke's Vineyard: 2022 brought exciting new developments for Ben.
-He and his wife, Sarah Date, took over Duke's Vineyard, a Halliday 5 Red Star-rated winery in the Great Southern wine region of Western Australia that has been established for over 20 years.
-Located at the foot of the Porongurups—a region that is just starting to realise its premium wine-producing potential—Duke's Vineyard is where Duke Ranson planted his first vines in 1999 on his 60th birthday.
-Most people thought he had lost his mind, but he persevered and that strategy proved him right.

-Producing dry Riesling, Cabernet Sauvignon and Shiraz, the wines are bracketed in several tiers: